1340 (6th March)

 1371 (21st September)

-John married Constanza of Castille at Roquefort in France.
+John married Constance of Castile at Roquefort in France.

-John supported his father, King Edward III in an attempt to invade France but due to unfavourable winds it had to be abandoned.
+King Edward III had planned a new invasion of France and John was to support this invasion, but due to unfavourable winds it had to be abandoned.

 John began an affair with Katherine Swynford, widow of Hugh Swynford.